LacyS6198/Module1_Project/README.md

  - All subcategories under the "Theater" parent category were included in the analysis.
  - All years of launch were included in the analysis.

+The fundraising campaign for the play "Fever" was lanched in June, 2016.
+A total of 153 campaigns, including "Fever", were launched within the month of June with an outcome of either successful, failed or canceled (note, "live" outcomes were exclded from analysis).
+The breakdown of campaign success/failed/canceled rates is as follows:
+ - Successful:  100 campaigns (65% of total)
+ - Failed:  49 campaigns (32% of total)
+ - Canceled:  4 campaigns (3% of total).

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/93630042/141681124-81354d5d-fa60-4bb5-ab3d-65c6824d9eb2.png)

 ### Analysis of Outcomes Based on Goals